portellam/xbox-and-xbox-360-title-data/scripts/README.md

 - Do not use for unauthorized data collection.
 - Follow Google's [*Terms of Use*][2200].
 - Only works with sheets shared publicly ("Anyone with link").
-- Rate limited to ~30 requests/minute to respect quotas.
+- Rate limited to about thirty ( ~30 ) requests/minute to respect quotas.
 - Respect sheet owners' terms and privacy settings.
 - Respect the [`robots.txt`][2201].